 - Bathtub Drain Leak: A leaky bathtub drain is a common cause of bathroom water damage.
 This type of leak occurs when the drain and attached lines beneath your tub may weaken, causing the seals to fail or cracks to form.
 This drip, even if slow, will result in water damage to the infrastructure below the tub area.

 - Bathtub Overflow Drain Leak: Every tub is equipped with an overflow drain to preemptively stop a tub from overflowing into your bathroom.
 Unfortunately, as tubs age, this overflow drain may crack, break, or leak.
 Most likely it is the drain gasket.
 Like a drain leak, a bathtub overflow drain that is leaking may cause damage to your home.

 - Bathtub Crack Leak: Perhaps the leak isn’t from the pipes at all.
 Bathtub leaks can be from discrete hairline fractures in the body of the tub itself.
 This type of leak can be easily missed.
 To determine if a crack in the bathtub is the source of your leak, fill the tub with water.
 Allow the water to be still and look for areas that pull the water.
 Those small currents are flowing to your bathtub crack.

 Related Topic: How Much Can a Leak Add to Your Monthly Water Bill?

 Bathtub Leak Repair

 The first step in restoring your bathroom is to stop the leak.
 The type of leak will dictate the approach:

-Broken drain seal or overflow drain leak: Broken seals should always be addressed by a plumbing professional like our friends at your local Mr. Rooter Plumbing.
+- Broken drain seal or overflow drain leak: Broken seals should always be addressed by a plumbing professional.
 This process may require the replacement of plumbing components and the creation of a waterproof seal.